Experienced Newnan Estate Planning Lawyer Creates Customized Plans for Clients

 Our firm takes the time to understand your goals so that we can help you decide which of these estate planning tools will accomplish them:

 - Wills — A will lets you designate an executor who will carry out your instructions after your death.
 You may disperse your physical and financial assets to specific people or organizations, specify who will care for your children and pets, and direct how taxes and debts will be paid.

 - Living trusts — Similar to a will, a living trust designates how your assets and debts will be handled upon your death.
 The difference is that your assets are placed in a trust while you are still alive.
 At your passing, your trustee can execute your instructions without going through probate court.
 A living will is often used for estates with complex finances, substantial assets, business interests or tangled family situations.

 - Guardianships — If you die, guardianship of your children automatically passes to the other parent.
 But if both parents die, a guardianship provision in your will allows you to name a trusted person to care for your minor children.
 You may provide financially for your children through a separate document, such as a trust.
 A court will decide who will care for your children if you fail to assign guardianship.
 Additionally, you may designate a person or entity to act as your guardian to handle your affairs if you become incapacitated.

 - Powers of attorney — You may identify a family member or friend to act legally on your behalf for financial, medical, or personal reasons.

 - Advance directives for healthcare — You can name someone to make healthcare decisions for you in the event you become unable to do so.
 You also can specify your preferences for treatment to be provided in certain medical situations.

 Learn how Patrick McKee’s personal attention and years of experience can help you achieve a customized estate plan that fulfills your goals.
-Call the Law Office of Patrick W. McKee, LLC at 470-400-1562 or contact us online to schedule an appointment in Newnan or Atlanta with our estate planning attorney.
+Call the Law Office of Patrick W. McKee, LLC at 470-400-1562 or contact us online to schedule an appointment in Newnan with our estate planning attorney.